guozanhua/uSquid/README.md

 Now that assets are exposed via code you can quickly catch missing assets when compiling

 ![MissingAsset](https://github.com/sleepyparadox/uSquid/blob/master/Img/Examples/MissingAsset.png "MissingAsset")

-(Generating MyAssets.cs is currently a manual step, allowing you to choose when to resolve asset changes)
+(Regenerating MyAssets.cs is a manual step, allowing you to choose when to resolve asset changes)

 Directories expose assets as collections, allowing you to easily preload / unload groups resources
 ```cs